 - "Surgery?
 What surgery?"

 He exhaled slowly while lightly pressing his tongue against the roof of his mouth, producing a deep, rolling, smattering sound - like a woodpecker or a frog, only deeper.
 The tip of the tongue tapped twelve times per second, he'd timed it once, but now he produced the sound without thinking; a subconscious mantra, a way to strengthen his confidence by connecting with the primal.
 There were sounds that, as far as he knew, only he made.
 For instance, he could tighten his larynx and produce a powerful rumble - like a cat purring; again, only deeper.
-He imagined other adults didn't think to make such sounds, but to him the primal touch was reassuring - a statement of identity, a reminder of animal bliss.
+He imagined other adults didn't think to make such sounds, but to him the primal touch was reassuring - an identity, a reminder of animal bliss.

 He watched the girl asleep on the sofa.
 Girl, woman - he wasn't sure which term to use.
 Woman was the politically correct expression - he was weary of sounding chauvenist - but in his mind this particular female was clearly a girl.
 Some girls grew into women, others remained girls.
 Jaira was twenty-seven, but her looks and manners expressed a youthful lack of care which, until a few weeks ago, he had found extremely appealing.
 Her hair was blue.